terrierteam/terrier-lucene/README.md

 In general, once the terrier-lucene package is available through a Maven repository (i.e. `mvn install`) has been exectuted, then the usage is two-fold:
 1. Telling Terrier to load the terrier-lucene package

 2. Telling Terrier the location of the index.
 The location should have a "lucene:" prefix.
+If you need a direct index, and the Lucene index has been generated using term vectors, you should used the "directlucene:" prefix.

 Example usages follow below.